-I use an easy, no mixer cake that’s adapted my favorite buttermilk cake base that I’ve used for so many cakes including: Homemade Funfetti Cake, Vanilla Cake with Vanilla Bean Browned Butter Glaze, Lemon Buttermilk Cake with Lemon Glaze, Blueberry Muffin and Buttermilk Pancakes Cake, Cream Cheese-Swirled Cherry and Mixed Berries Cake, The Best Pineapple Upside-Down Cake, Caramelized Banana Upside-Down Cake and many more.
+To make this blueberry coffee cake recipe, I used an easy, no-mixer cake that’s adapted my favorite buttermilk cake base that I’ve used for so many cakes including: Homemade Funfetti Cake, Vanilla Cake with Vanilla Bean Browned Butter Glaze, Lemon Buttermilk Cake with Lemon Glaze, The Best Pineapple Upside-Down Cake, Caramelized Banana Upside-Down Cake and many more.

 For the streusel topping, I used the same crumb topping in this Pumpkin Crumb Coffee Cake, without the nuts, but you could incorporate them if you you’d like.

-I have a thing for crumble or streusel topping and this cake was right up my alley.
-It was still warm when I dug into my first piece on a chilly morning (I made this cake a few months back in anticipation of blueberry season) and so delicious.
+I have a thing for crumble or streusel topping and this blueberry sour cream coffee cake was right up my alley.
+It was still warm when I dug into my first piece on a chilly morning (I made this cake a few months back in anticipation of blueberry season) and it so delicious.

-The cake itself is incredibly soft, tender, and moist and it’s studded with juicy blueberries throughout.
+The homemade coffee cake itself is incredibly soft, tender, and moist and it’s studded with juicy blueberries throughout.

 The streusel topping adds the perfect amount of crunchy texture to an otherwise soft and tender cake.
 Those big buttery crumbles are the best and because I went a little heavier handed than the one-half teaspoon of salt that the recipe calls for, they were like biting into little salty-sweet-buttery-sugary nuggets and for me personally, that’s heavenly.